 The following example shows a sample installation dialog for the TCP/IP Services.
-In this example, the installation takes place on a system where the product has not been installed.
+In this example, the installation takes place on an OpenVMS Alpha system on which the product has not been installed.
 If TCP/IP Services had been installed previously on the system, the installation dialog would differ slightly (see Chapter 2).